wfly37/simple-kotlin-coroutine/readme.md

 Run the top-level file `run`.
 That's it.
 This is a tiny script that calls the Gradle Wrapper, which in turn will set up Gradle and run the provided example.
 In this case, we're just running [this example](https://github.com/Kotlin/kotlinx.coroutines/blob/master/kotlinx-coroutines-core/src/test/kotlin/guide/example-basic-03.kt) from the Kotlin coroutine documentation, which creates 100,000 coroutines which each wait one second and then print a dot.

-# Distribute

-Run the top-level file `distribute`.
-That's it.
-By default, Gradle will bundle up the required Java archives (`.jar` files) and executables for Unix and Windows and compress these as `.tar` and `.zip` files in `build/distributions`.
-These archives can be distributed and the executables therein used on any platform with Java available.

 # License

 &copy; 2017 [Steve Richey](https://github.com/steverichey).
 Shared under an [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 See [license.md](./license.md) for details.